csb324/ninarith-notes/People/Jalantar/Jorus.md

 ### Who're They to Us?
 Worked with [[Burru Ilp]], [[Pleetos Alentas]], and [[Sqwank]]

-Found his [[Bahamat]] holy symbol and notebook, which has all the research of what happened to [[Azir DarAxia|Saint Goldborn]] and his efforts to replicate that process.
+Found his [[Bahamut]] holy symbol and notebook, which has all the research of what happened to [[Azir DarAxia|Saint Goldborn]] and his efforts to replicate that process.

 Met (and killed): [[Session-38]]